v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 - MOE150
 - MET150
 ms.assetid: 82c382a5-b6db-44fd-995d-b333b3c7fc30
-description: "Learn how to create custom sentisive information types for DLP in the Office 365 Security & Compliance Center."
+description: "Learn about custom sentisive information types for DLP in the Office 365 Security & Compliance Center."
 ---

-# Create a custom sensitive information type
+# Custom sensitive information types in the Office 365 Security & Compliance Center

 Data loss prevention (DLP) in Office 365 includes many [sensitive information types](what-the-sensitive-information-types-look-for.md) that are ready for you to use in your DLP policies.
 These built-in types can help identify and protect credit card numbers, bank account numbers, passport numbers, and more.

 But if you need to identify and protect a different type of sensitive information (for example, an employee ID that uses a format specific to your organization) you can create a custom sensitive information type.

-A sensitive information type is defined in an XML file called a _rule package_.
+You have two options for creating custom sensitive information types:

+- Use the Office 365 Security & Compliance Center.
+The sensitive information types may contain only one pattern, and they're all added to the same rule package named Microsoft.SCCManaged.CustomRulePack.
+For more information, see [].

+- Create an XML file (called a _rule package_) and use Office 365 Security & Compliance Center PowerShell to import the rule package.
+The sensisitve information types may contain multiple patterns, and you can add different sensitive information types to different rule packages.
+For more information, see [].

+The key differences between these

-This topic shows you how to create an XML file that defines your own custom sensitive information type.
+The rest of this topic explains the elements of the XML file that defines your own custom sensitive information type.
 You need to know how to create a regular expression.
-As an example, this topic creates a custom sensitive information type that identifies an employee ID.
+As an example, this topic explores a custom sensitive information type that identifies an employee ID.
 You can use this example XML as a starting point for your own XML file.

-After you've created a well-formed XML file, you can upload it to Office 365 by using Office 365 PowerShell.
 Then you're ready to use your custom sensitive information type in your DLP policies and test that it's detecting the sensitive information as you intended.

 ## Important disclaimer

 Due to the variances in customer environments and content match requirements, Microsoft Support cannot assist in providing custom content-matching definitions; e.g., defining custom classifications or regular expression (also known as RegEx) patterns.
 For custom content-matching development, testing, and debugging, Office 365 customers will need to rely upon internal IT resources, or use an external consulting resource such as Microsoft Consulting Services (MCS).
 Support engineers can provide limited support for the feature, but cannot provide assurances that any custom content-matching development will fulfill the customer's requirements or obligations.
 As an example of the type of support that can be provided, sample regular expression patterns may be provided for testing purposes.
 Or, support can assist with troubleshooting an existing RegEx pattern which is not triggering as expected with a single specific content example.

  For additional information on the .NET RegEx engine that's used for processing the text, see the documentation on [Regular Expressions in .NET](https://docs.microsoft.com/dotnet/standard/base-types/regular-expressions).

 ## Sample XML of a rule package

-Here's the sample XML of the rule package that we'll create in this topic.
+Here's the sample XML of the rule package that we'll explore in this topic.
 Elements and attributes are explained in the sections below.

 ```
 <?xml version="1.0" encoding="UTF-16"?>
 <RulePackage xmlns="http://schemas.microsoft.com/office/2011/mce">